 Japan CSCL

 The Japan Chemical Substance Control Law (CSCL) aim is to prevent environmental pollution and control chemical risks to human health.
-The CSCL is primarily focused on controlling the manufacture and import of substances, with the import of Class I chemical substances in certain products restricted.Hong Kong convention’s Inventory of Hazardous Materials
+The CSCL is primarily focused on controlling the manufacture and import of substances, with the import of Class I chemical substances in certain products restricted.

+Restriction in this context means that certain uses of the substances are prohibited, and the specific terms of the legislation should be consulted.

+China REACH

+Provisions on Environmental Administration of New Chemical Substances MEE Order No. 12 (China REACH) requires companies to submit new chemical substance notification to the Chinese Chemical Registration Centre (CRC) for any chemicals not already listed China’s Inventory of Existing Chemical Substances that they wish to import into or utilize within China, regardless of annual amounts.

+In addition to this, there are mandatory standards that limit the Volatile Organic Compounds (VOCs) for adhesives, industrial protective coatings, printing ink and cleaning products which substances used within China must comply to.

+Hong Kong convention’s Inventory of Hazardous Materials

 The Hong Kong convention applies only to equipment which is intended to be installed on a ship, with the convention aimed at ensuring that when ships are recycled they do not pose any unnecessary risk to human health and safety or to the environment.
 An appendix to the Convention provides a list of hazardous materials, the installation or use of which is prohibited or restricted.